Find out the changes in trade rules between the UK and EU. Including information and sources of advice regarding customs, imports and exports.

 What about EU licence holders driving in the UK?

 EU licence-holders visiting the UK can continue to drive using their EU licence without needing an International Driving Permit.
-If a person’s vehicle is insured in the EU, Andorra, Iceland, Liechtenstein, Norway, Serbia or Switzerland, they should carry either an insurance green card or other proof of insurance when driving in the UK.
+If a person’s vehicle is insured in the EU, Andorra, Iceland, Liechtenstein, Norway, Serbia or Switzerland, they should still carry either an insurance green card or other proof of insurance when driving in the UK.

 UK residents with an EU licence can exchange their licence for a UK one, if they wish to do so, without the need for a re-test.